 2 Several trace codes can be part of a same delivery from the manufacturer or the distributor.

-3 It is possible to have several diffusion lots (as per ESCC 21300) in the same trace code.
+3 It is possible to have several diffusion lots and wafer fabs (as per ESCC 21300) in the same trace code.

 Abbreviated terms